square/square-python-sdk/doc/models/retrieve-wage-setting-response.md

 # Retrieve Wage Setting Response

-Represents a response from a retrieve request, containing the specified `WageSetting` object or error messages.
+Represents a response from a retrieve request containing the specified `WageSetting` object or error messages.

 ## Structure